-Mr. Fountain is Chairman of Essar Oil Limited, a major oil and gas refining and marketing company headquartered in Mumbai, India.
-Prior to this role he was Chairman of Sellafield Ltd., a U.K. company responsible for reprocessing spent nuclear fuel, storage and decommissioning with some 12,000 employees.
-Mr. Fountain was previously Chief Executive Officer of the Nuclear Decommissioning Authority, owner of the U.K.'s legacy civil nuclear assets and was previously Chief Executive Officer of Refining and Marketing at Reliance Industries in India.
+Mr. Fountain is Executive Chairman of Nayara Energy Limited (formerly Essar Oil Limited), a major oil and gas refining and marketing company headquartered in Mumbai, India.
+Prior to this role he was Chairman of Sellafield Ltd., a U.K. company responsible for reprocessing spent nuclear fuel, storage and decommissioning.
+Mr. Fountain was previously Chief Executive Officer of the Nuclear Decommissioning Authority, owner of the U.K.'s legacy civil nuclear assets, and was previously Chief Executive Officer of Refining and Marketing at Reliance Industries in India.
 Mr. Fountain had a 25-year career with British Petroleum, with his last role as Group Vice President, COO, Fuels Value Chains.
 He brings extensive operational, strategic, risk, health and safety, and environmental experience to the Board.